Tigers fall in OT to Bulldogs 46-45

-In a back-and-forth match Friday night, both Hastings High and North Platte were looking to find an advantage and stick to it.
+In a back-and-forth game Friday night, both Hastings High and North Platte were looking to find an advantage and stick to it.

 With North Platte leading 22-20 at halftime, the Tigers were right in the ball game.
 The Tigers traded runs with the Bulldogs, but ultimately fell short in OT, 46-45.